Second English Civil War: South Wales

 Wales was a sensitive area, since most of it had been Royalist during the war, while Harlech Castle was the last of their strongpoints to surrender in March 1647.
-The interception of secret messages between Charles and the Irish Confederacy made it important to secure ports like Cardiff and Milford Haven, since they controlled shipping routes with Ireland.
+The interception of secret messages between Charles and the Irish Confederacy made it important to secure ports like Cardiff and Milford Haven since they controlled shipping routes with Ireland.
 The Army Council viewed the local commanders, John Poyer and Rowland Laugharne, with suspicion, since they supported the Parliamentarian moderates.
 In July, Horton was sent to replace Laugharne, and secure these positions.

 The revolt began in Pembrokeshire, an area controlled by Parliament since early 1643.
 Like their New Model colleagues, the soldiers had not been paid for months, and feared being disbanded without their wages.
 In early March, Poyer, Governor of Pembroke Castle, refused to relinquish command; he was soon joined by Rice Powell, who commanded Tenby Castle, then by Laugharne.
 What began as a dispute over pay turned political when the Welsh rebels made contact with Charles.
-Most Royalists had sworn not to bear arms against Parliament and did not participate, one exception being Sir Nicholas Kemeys, who held Chepstow Castle for the king.
+Most Royalists had sworn not to bear arms against Parliament and did not participate, one exception being Nicholas Kemeys, who held Chepstow Castle for the king.
 By the end of April, Laugharne had assembled around 8,000 troops, and was marching on Cardiff, but was defeated at St Fagans on 8 May.

 This ended the revolt as a serious threat, although Pembroke Castle did not surrender until 11 July, with a minor rising in North Wales suppressed at Y Dalar Hir in June and Anglesey retaken from the rebels in early October.
 The Welsh rising is generally not considered part of a planned, Royalist plot, but largely accidental; however, its retention was vital for future operations in Ireland.